 More than one-half of the funds (51.9%) was given in public sector lending for the following:

-One transaction valued at $15m was approved under the Private Sector Facility for a project to establish a soybean crushing plant in Paraguay.
+One transaction valued at US$15m was approved under the Private Sector Facility for a project to establish a soybean crushing plant in Paraguay.
 The remaining approvals related to grant financing totaling US$4m for projects in Ethiopia and Lebanon and to support the work of 10 agricultural research centers.